Cheese Pairing with Fruits & Spirits

 While not traditionally served with cheese, spirits make fantastic pairings.
 If you’re planning a spirits and cheese pairing, present it at the beginning of the meal.
 Follow it with a lighter course such as charcuterie and a bright tasting green salad.

 Cheese is a single-source food that comes from milk.
 Some artisanal cheesemakers allow their animals to graze outside, and many cows have a varied diet dependent on the season, weather and region.
 The resulting milk holds amazing and different flavors that affect a cheese’s taste.
 This variety of flavors means that cheeses marry well with complex spirits.
-Pick out two or three tasting notes that you like in the spirit you will be drinking and find a selection of artisanal cheese to match.
+Pick out two or three tasting notes that you like in the spirit you will be drinking, and find a selection of artisanal cheese to match.

 Consider some of these options when you plan out your party food for a fun gathering:

-Often fragrant and herbaceous with citrus notes, gin pairs nicely with goat cheeses.
+- Gin: Often fragrant and herbaceous with citrus notes, gin pairs nicely with goat cheeses.
 Try these or other mixed-milk cheeses for a unique combination with a gin and tonic.

-There are a variety of whiskey flavors.
-Try pairing peaty and spicy whiskies with smoky, meaty-textured cheeses such as smoked cheddar, aged sheep cheeses, Gouda and a strong blue cheese.
+- Whiskey: There are a variety of whiskey flavors.
+Try pairing peaty and spicy whiskies with smoky, meaty-textured cheeses such as smoked cheddar, aged sheep cheeses, Gouda, and a strong blue cheese.
 Balanced whiskies are a great match for rich and nutty cheeses.
 Grassy Cheddars offer a pleasant contrast to a smoky Scotch.
 Bold bourbon can handle a strong cheese, especially one with caramel and sweet notes so that the pairing is like a dessert.

-These flavored brandies offer a natural match for many cheeses; try a pear brandy with blue cheese.
+- Fruit Brandies: These flavored brandies offer a natural match for many cheeses; try a pear brandy with blue cheese.

-One more tip is to think of an artisanal cheese plate as an orchestra.
+Another tip is to think of an artisanal cheese plate as an orchestra.
 Serve three or four cheeses on a plate with each bringing out different notes of the spirit to deliver a well-rounded experience to your palate.
 For more ideas on pairing gourmet foods, like artisanal cheese, for holiday entertaining, check out this handy pairing guide.